NRS 200.467 and NRS 200.468 are the Nevada laws that define the crime of human trafficking. These statutes state that:

 In short, Nevada outlaws transporting illegal aliens into the state for financial gain or illegal purposes.

-Human trafficking is a category B felony in Nevada carrying a possible fine of up to $50,000 and time in Nevada State Prison.
+Human trafficking is a category B felony carrying a possible fine of up to $50,000 and time in Nevada State Prison.
 The maximum sentence is 10 years for violating NRS 200.467 (trafficking illegal aliens for money); meanwhile, the maximum sentence is 20 years for violating NRS 200.268 (trafficking illegal aliens for an unlawful purpose).

-However, it may be possible to negotiate a Nevada plea deal where the D.A. drops or reduces the charges.
+However, it may be possible to negotiate a plea deal where the D.A. drops or reduces the charges.
 A possible defense is that the defendant did not act for financial gain or unlawful reasons.
 Another defense is that the defendant was unaware of the victim’s alien status.

 - 1. What is the definition of “human trafficking” in Nevada?